Keta: History

 Faced with the threat of war between Peki and an alliance of the Ashanti and the Akwamu, the North German Missionary Society (also known as the Bremen Missionaries) moved the focus of their activities from Peki to Keta.
 Their missionaries, Dauble and Plessing, landed at nearby Dzelukofe on September 2, 1853.

-Historically Keta was also known as Quittah or Agudzeawo (Easterners in old Ewe) and was assigned B27 as a postal mark.
+Historically Keta was also known as Quittah or Agudzeawo ("Easterners" in old Ewe) and was assigned B27 as a postal mark.

 From 1874 Hausa Constabulary were based at Keta, and soon there grew to be a community of Hausa traders in the town.

 The author, and then colonial Civil Servant, R. Austin Freeman served as a medical officer (Assistant Surgeon) here in 1887 during which an epidemic of black water fever killed forty per cent of the European population.

+In 1917, the first Orange Lodge in Ghana was founded.
+It was named "Pride of Keta, LOL 891".
+It was founded by R. E. Sharlley, a Ghanaian postal worker who learned about Orangeism during the First World War and contacted the Grand Orange Lodge in England for affiliation.
+Sharlley’s initiative led to the formation of the lodge under the authority of the Orange Order, marking the beginning of organised Orangeism in Ghana.

+The lodge played a key role in the early spread of the Orange Order across Ghana, contributing to the formation of additional lodges and ultimately the establishment of a national governing body, the Grand Lodge of Ghana, in 1918.
+Ghana’s Orange lodges, including Pride of Keta, traditionally drew membership from educated Christian communities and maintained the Order’s fraternal practices while adapting to local cultural contexts.

 Ecology

 In 1784, Fort Prinzenstein, like most slave trade forts, was built by the sea's edge.
-The sea had retreated by about 600 ft by 1907.
-Since then Keta has been subject to sustained erosion.
+The sea had retreated by about 600ft by 1907.
+Since then, Keta has been subject to tidal waves, perennial flooding and sustained sea erosion.
 The Bremen Factory and Coconut plantation, which were close to the high water mark in 1907, had been swept away by the sea by 1924.
 The erosion has advanced as far as Queen Street and started to wear away the Fort.

 Close to Keta is the town of Woe, known for the Cape St. Paul Lighthouse on the beach that is believed to guide ships away from a mythical massive underwater mountain.
 This lighthouse is also thought to be the oldest in Ghana.

+In July 2026, technical teams from the Volta River Authority opened the Havedzi floodgate to allow water from the Keta Lagoon to flow into the Atlantic Ocean as part of flood-control measures.
+Keta Municipal Chief Executive Wisdom Seade said the floodgate is a key component of the Keta Sea Defence and lagoon management infrastructure, which helps regulate lagoon water levels during periods of heavy rainfall and tidal surges.